godotengine/godot-docs/contributing/doc_and_l10n_guidelines.rst

 sentences.
 It is clear and objective.

 A documentation page is not a tutorial page.
-We differentiate these concepts by these definitions :
+We differentiate these concepts by these definitions:

--  tutorial : a page aiming at explaining how to use one or more concepts in Godot Editor in order to achieve a specific goal with a learning purpose (ie. "make a simple 2d Pong game", "apply forces to an object"...)
+-  *Tutorial*: a page aiming at explaining how to use one or more concepts in Godot Editor in order to achieve a specific goal with a learning purpose (ie. "make a simple 2d Pong game", "apply forces to an object"...)
--  documentation : a page describing precisely one and only one concept at the time, if possible exhaustively (ie. the list of methods of the Sprite class for example).
+-  *Documentation*: a page describing precisely one and only one concept at the time, if possible exhaustively (ie. the list of methods of the Sprite class for example).